Cthede11/wikipedia_random_scraper/README.md

 - Enter that url into the text box and hit the "scrape" button
 - From there the iframe below should navigate to the page you entered
-- After the iframe navigates to your page, you may hit the "randomize" button to follow a random link found in that article
-    (You may also click a link in the iframe to follow a specific link)
+- After the iframe navigates to your page, you may hit the "randomize" button to follow a random link found in that article.
+This is repeatable (You may also click a link in the iframe to follow a specific link)